OUR ETHOS

 Running a business sustainably is at the heart of what we do and that means working in a radical way to minimise our environmental impact.

 We work with limited amounts of vintage + deadstock fabrics because we are dedicated to using up what already exists rather than adding to new textile production.
-We are working to make our entire supply chain including haberdashery as transparent as possible, working with local manufacturers where we can to lessen the overall carbon footprint of all our products.
+We are working to make our entire supply chain including haberdashery + packaging materials as transparent as possible, working with local manufacturers where we can to lessen the overall carbon footprint of all our products.

 We have a strict zero fabric waste policy in our Brighton studio.